Wiedergutmachung

-Individuals who were persecuted for political, racial, religious or ideological reasons by the wartime German regime are eligible for money from the German government under the terms of the Federal Compensation Law (BEG) of 1953 and 1956.
-This includes Jews who were interned in camps or ghettos, were obliged to wear the star badge, or who lived in hiding.

 Only people who were directly victimised are eligible for Wiedergutmachung, and not, for example, offspring born after the war or grandchildren.
 Statistics concerning Wiedergutmachung payments were released by the BEG through the mid-1980s, but have not since been publicly released.
 As of the mid-1980s, over four million claims had been filed and paid.
 Approximately 40% of the claims were from Israel, where many Holocaust survivors live, 20% were from Germany, and 40% were from other countries.

 The process in Germany was often extremely difficult.
-According to a report commissioned by the German government on the "Fate of Jewish Clothiers in the Nazi Dictatorship": "For those who applied, the euphemistic-sounding terms “compensation” and “reparations” often meant a bitter fight which sometimes lasted for decades and over generations, and whose result was uncertain.
+According to a report commissioned by the German government on the "Fate of Jewish Clothiers in the Nazi Dictatorship": "For those who applied, the euphemistic-sounding terms 'compensation' and 'reparations' often meant a bitter fight which sometimes lasted for decades and over generations, and whose result was uncertain.
 Restitution of the assets confiscated unlawfully during those days has still not been fully completed."

-An unusual compensation was to the Republic of Ireland, a neutral country, for bombings in 1941.
+An unusual compensation was to Ireland, a neutral country, for bombings in 1941.

 On 3 December 1998, Germany was a signer of the "Washington Principles on Nazi-Confiscated Art".
 Adherence to these principles is strictly voluntary and not a legal requirement.
 The Washington Principles cover only items in the possession of public institutions, and not items in the possession of private individuals.
 Germany has no law in effect which actively requires institutions to have their possessions searched for Nazi-looted goods, unlike the 1998 restitution law in Austria.